Best Things to Do in Paris in March 2026 – Quick Guide by a Local

 In March, Paris sees changeable weather but usually mild temperatures.
 Early mornings and evenings tend to be cold, and you will need to wrap up a little more.
 Overall, mid-season clothes and layers should suffice.

-What to wear in Paris in March 2025?
+What to wear in Paris in March 2026?
 If you are visiting Paris in March, it is important to pack good walking shoes (ankle boots or winter sneakers are perfect), socks and tights, long trousers, long-sleeve tops, and sweaters.
 I also recommend packing a light scarf and a travel umbrella for those rainy days in Paris.

 You will see winter coats in Paris in early March, but if you come from northern countries where winters are freezing, perhaps you won’t find it necessary.
 If you are used to cold weather, mid-season waterproof jackets should be fine.

 Here’s the ultimate guide to packing for Paris in March for a more local look.
-If you need ideas on how to combine things to blend in with locals, check out my Paris style guides, with proposals for Paris in early March and Paris in late March.
+If you need ideas on how to combine things to blend in with locals, check out my Paris style guides, with suggestions for Paris in early March and Paris in late March.

-And there you have it – what to do in Paris in March 2025 and seasonal events to help you plan your Paris trip.
+And there you have it – what to do in Paris in March 2026 and seasonal events to help you plan your Paris trip.
 Bon voyage!

 Click here to read more Paris travel tips